Yellow Jacket Overview

 Yellow Jacket Fall Frenzy

 Food becomes scarce as flowers are no longer in bloom.
 Like us, wasps get cranky when they’re hungry.
 They become more aggressive, stinging with even the slightest provocation.
 In their desperate search for food, they explore every possibility — including the folds of human skin.
 The yellow jacket will sting, often multiple times, when a victim bends a limb and squeezes the insect at the crook of an elbow or behind a knee.
 The wasp’s sting is very painful, not to mention dangerous to those with sensitivities.
-Anaphylactic shock from bee and wasp stings kills as many as 50 people in the U.S. annually.
+The anaphylactic shock from bee and wasp stings kill as many as 50 people in the U.S. annually.

 Yellow Jacket Nests

 Of the two varieties of yellow jackets in the state, this yellow jacket prefers to construct its nests inside building walls.
-Yellow jackets nests are at their largest at summer’s end and can also be found in trees, shrubs, or underground.
+Yellowjackets nests are at their largest at summer’s end and can also be found in trees, shrubs, or underground.
 Indoor nests, which are especially tricky to remove, allow these wasps to remain active through the end of the year.
-And while yellow jackets don’t reuse their nests, instead building new ones in the spring, it’s important to get rid of them.
+And while yellow jackets don’t reuse their nests, instead of building new ones in the spring, it’s important to get rid of them.
 Old, abandoned yellow jacket nests attract other kinds of pests.

 Wasps in New Mexico